W

 The Migration Moment: When Staying Costs More Than Moving

-Most teams consider migration when:
+Many teams consider migration when:

-• Core Web Vitals can't be stabilized
+• Core Web Vitals are hard to stabilize

 • rankings stagnate despite good content